-Tasmania’s rusty fork in a puddle folk-punk, cow-punk, beer swilling, shanty singing, flannie-wearing, mohawk-bearing musical peasants, The Dead Maggies are story tellers, weaving tales from Van Diemen’s Land’s dark and turbulent folklore and history – set to fast, upbeat, toe-tapping, foot stomping, wild music that makes you dance, shout and folk till you punk.
+The Dead Maggies are story tellers and music makers, weaving tales from Van Diemen’s Land’s dark and turbulent folk history, with fast, powerful, toe-tapping, foot-stomping, wild folk music that makes you dance, shout and folk till you punk.

-The Dead Maggies put on an engaging show: Tragic tales of Tasmania’s dark and oppressive history are set to upbeat toe-tapping, thigh-slapping, foot-stomping music that makes you folk till you punk.
-It’s a juxtaposition of deep and dark lyrics of oppression, revolution and death; set to energetic and exciting music, an unexpected pairing that captivates people from all walks of life.
-The audience can be completely absorbed in a dark story, whilst dancing like a maniac to rip-roaring music all at once.
+The Dead Maggies put on an engaging show, a juxtaposition of deep and dark lyrics of oppression, revolution and death; set to energetic and exciting music.
+This unexpected pairing captivates people from all walks of life.
+The audience can be completely absorbed in a dark and desperate story, whilst dancing like a maniac to rip-roaring music all at once.
 No wonder they were nominated for Live Act of the Year (NMLAS).
 Their songs, their music, are great – but their live show is something else entirely, you should see it.

-On stage they are a mix of double bass, banjo, clarinet, fiddle, guitar, a lot of drums, a lot of vcoals, flannies, mohawks and stories of dead convicts.
+On stage they are a mix of double bass, banjo, clarinet, fiddle, guitar, a lot of drums, a lot of vcoals, flannies, mohawks and lively stories about death.

 The Dead Maggies are from Hobart, Tasmania which is a place you can find on some maps.